-- Computers. an object, as text or graphics, linked through hypertext to a document, another object, etc.: Click on the link below to read the full article.
+- an object, as text or graphics, linked through hypertext to a document, another object, etc.: Click on the link below to read the full article.

 - (in a surveyor's chain) a unit of length equal to 7.92 inches (20.12 centimeters).

 - one of 100 rods or loops of equal length forming a surveyor's or engineer's chain.

 synonym study for link

 historical usage of link

 Origin of link2